DMSC-Instrument-Data/MDSpaceFillingPrototype/README.md

 ## Proposed alternative

-In the space filling curve approach all event are stored in a single container which is sorted in the order of the individual events position on the curve.
+In the space filling curve approach all events are stored in a single container which is sorted in the order of the individual events position on the curve.

 This can be done via a conversion of floating point coordinates to interleaved